majoer/GullTV/README.md

 ## Prerequisites

-- VLC installed
-- Nodejs installed
 - A media folder acceessible to the service (can be a network drive)
-- Firewall allows traffic
+- X11 window manager
+  - `sudo raspi-config`

 ## Useful docs